How To Teach: Cutting and Filing Nails

 Nail care can easily be seen as a skill that can be pushed off for another day (or another school year).
 However, having long, jagged, dirty nails can hinder progress in other personal hygiene goals.

-While taking care of your fingernails and toenails isn’t a daily task, it is likely a weekly task and may be utilized more frequently than going to the bank (and think about how high we prioritize banking skills in our schedule).
-If your students can become more independent in caring for their own fingernails and toenails, then their overall hygiene will reach new, manicured heights!
+While taking care of your fingernails and toenails isn’t a daily task, it is likely a weekly task and may be utilized more frequently than going to the bank (and think about how highly we prioritize banking skills in our schedule).
+If your students can become more independent in caring for their own nails, both fingernails and toenails, then their overall hygiene will reach new, manicured heights!

--When to care for finger and toe nails (frequency and after showering)
+-When to care for finger nails and toe nails (frequency and after showering)

 -What a rough/jagged nail looks like